fusepoolP3/overall-architecture/transformer-api.md

 Implementations SHOULD return a triple with the Transformer as subject and `trans:supportedOutputFormat` as predicate and a media type as `xsd:String`value of the object for any media-type that might be the format of the result of a successful transformation.

 Implementations MUST support POST requests.
-Implementations SHOULD accept requests entities of all media-types matching a value of one of the `trans:supportedInputFormat` properties of the Extractor contained in the RDF representation returned on GET requests when interpreing this value as `media-range` the same way as the `media-range` is for accept header values as per section 14.1 of [RFC2616].
+Implementations SHOULD accept requests entities of all media-types matching a value of one of the `trans:supportedInputFormat` properties of the Transformer contained in the RDF representation returned on GET requests when interpreing this value as `media-range` the same way as the `media-range` is for accept header values as per section 14.1 of [RFC2616].

 Implementations handle the request synchronously or asynchronously.
-If the implementations chooses to handle the request synchonously and the transformation succeeds it MUST respond with status code 200.
+If the implementations chooses to handle the request synchronously and the transformation succeeds it MUST respond with status code 200.
 The result of the transformation MUST be returned as the response entity.
 If the request fails because of an error in the POSTed entity implementation SHOULD answer the request with status code 400 and a response entity explaining the error.

-If the implementation chooses to handle the request asynchronously and the request is acceptable in that the value of the Accept-headers as the Media-Type of request entity is acceptable the implementations MUST respond with status code 202 and a Location header with a URI as value for which requests are handled by the implementation, in the follwing this URI will be referred to as JOB-URI.
+If the implementation chooses to handle the request asynchronously and the request is acceptable in that the value of the Accept-headers as the Media-Type of request entity is acceptable the implementations MUST respond with status code 202 and a Location header with a URI as value for which requests are handled by the implementation, in the following this URI will be referred to as JOB-URI.

-As long as the transformation has not completed implemenations MUST respond with status code 202 to GET requests against the JOB-URI.
+As long as the transformation has not completed implementations MUST respond with status code 202 to GET requests against the JOB-URI.
 The response entity should be in preferred RDF serialization in the request accept header supported by the implementation, if multiple supported RDF serializations are equally preferred the response entity SHOULD by of type `text/turtle`.
 The graph serialized by the response entity SHOULD contain as least a triple with JOB-URI as subject, trans:status as property and trans:Processing as object.

-After the request completed successfully implementatins MUST respond to request to the JOB-URI with status code 200 for some time.
+After the request completed successfully implementations MUST respond to request to the JOB-URI with status code 200 for some time.
 The response entity MUST be the result of the transformation.
-If the transformation failed implemenation should respod to requests to the JOB URI with status code 500 and a response entity explaining the error.
+If the transformation failed implementations should respond to requests to the JOB URI with status code 500 and a response entity explaining the error.
 In both cases after some time implementations MAY respond with status code 404 to request to the JOB-URI.

 The header section of the request MAY contain a `Content-Location` header, if they contain such a header implementations SHOULD use the URI specified by the value of that header when referring to the resource represented by the entity of the request.

 Implementations MAY honor a `Prefer` header with value `respond-async` as well as the "Wait" preference both specified in [RFC7240].
-Implementations SHOULD NOT assume that a client sending a request without specifying a respond-async preference prefers a synchrnous response.
+Implementations SHOULD NOT assume that a client sending a request without specifying a respond-async preference prefers a synchronous response.

 ### Examples